-Estimating the dates of completion of clinical development, and the costs to complete development, of the Company's product candidates, including $OxyADF^{TM}$, would be highly speculative, subjective and potentially misleading.
-Pharmaceutical products require significant time to research, develop and commercialize.
-The Company expects to reassess its future research and development plans based on the review of data received from current research and development activities.
+Development Plan: In written correspondence after the Company's end of Phase II meeting for OxyADFTM tablets, the FDA has stated that certain additional clinical studies will be required prior to their acceptance of a 505(b)(2) NDA submission for OxyADFTM tablets.
+Additional required clinical studies include completion of Study AP-ADF-102, a phase II clinical trial currently in progress in approximately 25 subjects with a history of opioid abuse, Study AP-ADF-105, a placebo controlled, pivotal phase III clinical trial in approximately 300-400 acute pain patients, and four or five phase I clinical studies with approximately 25-50 normal subjects per study.
+Estimating the dates of initiation and completion of clinical studies and the costs to complete development of the Company's product candidates, including OxyADFTM tablets, would be speculative and potentially misleading.
+The Company expects to reassess its future research and development plans pending review of data received from current in progress development activities and the availability of cash resources to fund such development activities.
 The cost and pace of future research and development activities are linked and subject to change.
-At this stage there can be no assurance that any of the Company's research and development efforts, including those for $OxyADF^{TM}$, will lead to a 505(b)(2) NDA submission or that if NDA submissions are made with the FDA, that any such submission will be approved by the FDA.
+At this stage there can be no assurance that any of the Company's research and development efforts, including those for OxyADFTM tablets, will lead to a 505(b)(2) NDA submission or that if NDA submissions are made with the FDA, that any such submission will be approved by the FDA.

-Results of Operations for the Three Months Ended March 31, 2006 and March 31, 2005
+Results of Operations for the Six Months Ended June 30, 2006 and June 30, 2005

 The Company is a specialty pharmaceutical development company primarily engaged in development of proprietary abuse deterrent, abuse resistant and tamper resistant formulation technologies ("Aversion® Technology") intended to discourage abuse of orally administered opioid analgesic products.
-To generate revenue the Company plans to enter into development and commercialization agreements with strategically focused pharmaceutical company partners (the "Partners") providing that such Partners license product candidates utilizing the Company's Aversion® Technology and further develop, register and commercialize multiple formulations and strengths of such product candidates.
-The Company had no revenues for the three months ended March 31, 2006 and 2005 and relied upon capital and bridge loans provided by third parties to fund operations and development activities.
+To generate revenue, the Company plans to enter into development and commercialization agreements with strategically focused pharmaceutical company partners (the "Partners") providing that such Partners license product candidates utilizing the Company's Aversion® Technology and further develop, register and commercialize multiple formulations and strengths of such product candidates.
+The Company had no revenues for the six months ended June 30, 2006 and 2005 and relied upon bridge loans provided by third parties to fund operations and development activities.